 Gee Gee Collins

-Gee Gee Collins was born 1973 and raised in Atlanta, Georgia.
+Gee Gee Collins was born in Atlanta, Georgia.
 She studied painting under Michael Phillips at the College of Charleston and received a bachelor's degree in Fine Art from the University of Georgia.
 She also traveled and studied at Lamar Dodd School of Art in Cortona, Italy.
 From the start of her career, she has been captivated by bright colors and the essence of minimalism.
 Her bold brush strokes and colorful palette combine to create layers of paint that give each piece a history and an ethereal quality.
 She approaches the canvas with ease and spontaneity, resulting in paintings filled with energy and movement.

 Gee Gee is best known for her abstract paintings exploring unique pallets with line and texture.
 She is heavily influenced by Joan Mitchell, Franz Kline, and Matisse.
 After intensely studying the ever-changing world of fashion and eccentric colors used in mixed media, Gee Gee has blossomed her style into an array of extravagant design.
 She follows forms which evoke organic lines and whimsy, triggering a sense of fun and elegance within each work.
 Using the theme of fashion but also playing with the theme of femininity, Gee Gee creates pieces which exhibit a strong sense of lust and beauty, while effortlessly depicting her subjects with the use of shape and color.
 Her pattern creates abstract paintings that explore an environment ever changing, shaped by pigmentation and a balance struck between beauty and chaos.